cbarkinozer/Java/CommonTechnicalInterviewQuestions.md

 In software engineering, a monolithic application describes a single-tiered software application in which the user interface and data access code are combined into a single program from a single platform.<br/>

 <br/>
-**What is microservice structure?
-How it works?** <br/>
+**What is microservice structure and how it works?**<br/>
 Microservices are an architectural approach to creating cloud applications.
 When using microservices, you isolate software functionality into multiple independent modules that are individually responsible for performing precisely defined, standalone tasks.
-These modules communicate with each other through simple, universally accessible application programming interfaces (APIs)<br/>
+These modules communicate with each other through simple, universally accessible application programming interfaces (APIs).<br/>
 <br/>

 **What is SOA(service oriented architecture)?**<br/>
 SOA, or service-oriented architecture, defines a way to make software components reusable and interoperable via service interfaces.
 Services use common interface standards and an architectural pattern so they can be rapidly incorporated into new applications<br/>
 <br/>
 <br/>

 **DevOps Questions**<br/>
 **What is message queuing?**<br/>
 **What is Redis, how it is used?**<br/>